-- Eliminates the requirement that EU reinsurers post collateral as a condition for a U.S. ceding insurer (i.e., the transferor of risk to the reinsurer) to take statutory financial statement credit for reinsurance, provided that the reinsurer satisfies certain minimum financial tests and other requirements - Prohibits national regulators in the EU from imposing local presence requirements on U.S. reinsurers as a condition of doing business in EU member states - Confirms the mutual agreement of the United States and the EU that insurers operating in each other's markets will only be subject to worldwide prudential insurance group oversight by the supervisors in their home jurisdiction, although individual regulators will still be able to regulate operations within their jurisdictions subject to significant regulatory reserve requirements for certain products like level premium term life insurance, which provide for a fixed annual premium amount for a period of 10 or more years.
+In the life insurance industry, one of the more significant regulatory developments relates to the use of captive insurance companies to help finance regulatory reserve requirements for certain types of life insurance products.
+Since 2000, the life industry has been subject to significant regulatory reserve requirements for certain products like level premium term life insurance, which provide for a fixed annual premium amount for a period of 10 or more years.
 Known as Regulation XXX, these reserve requirements are viewed by actuaries in the industry as redundant (i.e., highly unlikely to ever be called upon to meet contractual obligations to policyholders).
 Nevertheless, these redundant reserves need to be booked on a company's statutory balance sheet and so need to be financed in some manner and supported by real assets in some manner.
 More than a decade ago, companies developed techniques to finance these reserves through reinsurance to a captive subsidiary (i.e., a wholly-owned subsidiary of an insurer whose sole purpose is to provide reinsurance for its parent) that would raise capital either through the issuance of securities or through bank facilities or reinsurance.
 Regulators in New York and at the NAIC began to question these techniques and following several years of study, in 2015 regulatory guidance known as AG48 was adopted which had the effect of requiring more assets to be funded at the captive level to support the liabilities.
-At the same time, the NAIC adopted new principle based reserving standards which could change the reserve requirements for life insurance products in a way which reduces the so-called redundancy.
+At the same time, the NAIC adopted new principle based reserving standards which changes the reserve requirements for life insurance products in a way which reduces the so-called redundancy.